choose-like-buddha/website/_pages/privacy-policy.md

 - **Apple** — Sign in with Apple, In-App Purchases and subscriptions
 - **Supabase** — Secure cloud database for storing your account and progress data
 - **PostHog** — Privacy-focused analytics to understand app usage and improve features (hosted in EU)
+- **Anthropic** — AI service used to generate Buddhist wisdom responses in the Ask Buddha feature
+- **Cloudflare** — Hosts the server that securely connects the app to the AI service

 These services are governed by their respective privacy policies.
 We do not share personal information with these services beyond what is necessary for core functionality.